-From an enterprise perspective, the value proposition encompasses more than forecast accuracy.
-It includes improved alignment between demand signals and workforce capacity, reduced manual toil in data preparation and reconciliation, improved resilience to data gaps, and a governance posture that supports modernization without introducing unacceptable risk.
-Production deployments require careful attention to data lineage, model drift, policy drift, and failure modes that can cascade across services in complex, distributed systems.
-The strategic objective is to deliver measurable improvements in service levels and operating cost while maintaining clear accountability and robust auditing across the agentic workflow stack.
+Beyond forecast accuracy, the value lies in tighter alignment between demand and capacity, reduced data wrangling toil, better resilience to data gaps, and a governance posture suitable for modernization without elevating risk.
+Production deployments require attention to data lineage, drift, policy drift, and failure modes that can cascade through distributed services.

 Technical Patterns, Trade-offs, and Failure Modes